macbrouse/Assignment/README.md

 ``node server.js``

+The assignmentdb.db file is the database file for sqlite db

 - Hit the `localhost:3000/posts` with `POST` method along with title, body and category to insert a new Post
 - Hit the `localhost:3000/posts` with `GET` method to get the list of all the posts